-He walked his motorcycle out of the bushes outside the strange abandoned house.
-She climbed on after him and pressed herself to him, her arms circling his waist.
-As he started the engine and felt her warm body against his back, he smiled, realizing that everything he had been through for this woman had been worth it.
+He walked his motorcycle out of the bushes outside the strange house.
+She climbed on after him and pressed herself to his back, her arms circling his waist, as if they had always been this way.
+As he started the engine and felt her warm body against his, he smiled, realizing that today was the start of a new life.

 He revved the engine and shot forward, putting that horrible house as far behind them as possible and driving into the sunset−

 "Stories are good for the soul, no matter how farfetched," my grandma always said.
-The only thing stories and fairytales had ever gotten me were false hopes and heartache.
+However, the only thing stories and fairytales had ever gotten me were false hopes and heartache.

-Prince Charming was NOT real and he was NOT going to sweep into my tiny New York apartment, carry me down the fire escape, and into his noble Mustang Convertible, though just the thought made me sigh wistfully.
+Prince Charming was NOT real and he was NOT going to sweep into my tiny New York apartment, carry me down the fire escape, and into his noble white Mustang Convertible, though just the thought made me sigh wistfully.

 "I know, I know.
 I was…reading."

 Maggie stood and wrapped her scarf closer to her neck.
 In her hand was a cup of Starbucks that was still giving off steam.
 Seeing the steam reminded me just how cold it was today.
 I was thankful I remembered my jacket.
 In an effort to keep out the chill, I tugged my jacket closer and fell into step beside Maggie.

 As we walked, we passed joggers and bikers, braving the cold for their last laps before it grew too cold.
 All the children who played wore fluffy coats and some scarves, hats and gloves.
-Over-protective moms.

 "He's cute," she said as she continued to press the issue on me.

+I shook my head.
 "He…looks at himself too much."

 Maggie nearly spat out her coffee as she laughed.